hvelab/building-websites-with-gitlab-es/episodes/02-markdown.md

 >
 {: .callout}

 We will continue to use Markdown and learn more throughout the rest of the lesson.
-Though later we will find we need HTML again for some features.

-> ## Markdown Cheatsheet
->
-> Markdown offers a variety of formatting features.
-> Have a look at this [cheatsheet][github-flavored-markdown] to get an overview or look things up.
-{: .callout}
+Whether you decide to structure your website through Markdown-based technologies or HTML, you will still need to know some basics of Markdown to edit your README file.
+The README file will provide an essential guide - shown in the landing page of your project - for your collaborators and also for you to understand what the project is about and how to contribute.

 > ## Markdown Flavours
 >The initial description of Markdown was informal and contained certain ambiguities so over the years [different Markdown